 - The taxpayer cannot be “passive” but must be materially participating in managing the property.
 This requires meeting various tests, including the Real Estate Professional Exception (i.e. more than 50% of your trade or businesses is in real estate and you can show you put in a minimum of 750 hours/yr.)

 Whether your activity qualifies as a “trade or business” and whether you are deemed to be “materially participating” in the activity requires a detailed analysis and review of the transaction and the individual’s involvement in the business.

-If you have questions on the above information concerning the Net Investment Income Tax, or you are facing an audit before the IRS or California Franchise Tax Board, contact our San Diego tax law attorney.
+If you have questions on the above information concerning the Net Investment Income Tax, or you are facing an audit before the IRS or California Franchise Tax Board reach out to one of our highly qualified Tax Attorneys.